3 unexpected obstacles to consistency – and how to overcome them

 If being 80% consistent is good enough, then we are WAY more likely to stick with it.

 Changing the narrative in your head could can help you get way more consistent with your nutrition and workouts.
+This is why we talk SO much about the stories you’re telling yourself in the #ConfidentlyConsistent training series.

 Your stress levels